 Dear Community Member

-The Governing Body of Holton le Clay Schools Federation is seeking to appoint two co-opted governors.
+The Governing Body of Holton le Clay Schools Federation is seeking to appoint one co-opted governor.

 You are invited to read the information about school governance below and if you have the necessary skills, or the willingness to learn new skills, and have commitment and motivation, the Governing Body would be pleased to receive a letter setting out your skills which you can contribute to the Federation.